 This bold and vibrant hand-block Bagh printing has its origins in Bagh village in the Dhar district of Madhya Pradesh, from where it also derives its name ‘Bagh prints’.
 This unique craft was started by the Chhippas of the Khatri community who migrated to Bagh around 400 years ago from Larkana in Sindh, which is famous for its Ajrak prints.

-Bagh was chosen as a suitable place for this craft as the high copper content in the waters of Bagh River adds depth to the color.
+Bagh was chosen as a suitable place for this craft as the high copper content in the waters of the Bagh River adds depth to the color.

->

-> The sari is the most important Tussar silk product although it is also used as the base material for handicrafts, furnishing fabrics, and stitched apparel.
+The sari is the most important Tussar silk product, although it is also used as the base material for handicrafts, furnishing fabrics, and stitched apparel.

->

-> The precisely finished and designer garments produced from Tussar Silk are known globally and are exported to various countries including Europe, the Persian Gulf and the United States.
+The precisely finished and designer garments produced from Tussar Silk are known globally and are exported to various countries, including Europe, the Persian Gulf, and the United States.